JeffreySarnoff/ArbNumerics.jl/README.md

 #### Copyright © 2015-2018 by Jeffrey Sarnoff.
 ####  This work is released under The MIT License.

 For multiprecision numerical computing using 20..1200 digit values with arithmetic and higher level mathematics, this package offers you the best balance of performance and accuracy ([thank you](https://github.com/JeffreySarnoff/ArbNumerics.jl/blob/master/README.md#acknowledgements)).
-It really is _best-in-show_ for reliable results.
+If you use these types to calculate with a precision that is at least 2.1875 times the bit precision you want to report, it really is _best-in-show_ for reliable values.

 -----